nagius/RemoteRelay/README.md

  - POST /reset

 Erase both WiFi and AuthBasic settings and restart the module.
 USE WITH CAUTION: Some ESP8266 tend to crash after the reboot.

    * Return :

 No return.
-The connection will be resetted as the module is rebooting.
+The connection will be lost as the module is rebooting.

 ## License